Vishnu: The Divine Preserver of the Hindu Universe

 Devotional Practices

-- Meditation on your divine forms.
+- Meditation on his divine forms.

 - Study of sacred texts related to Vishnu.

-- Pilgrimages to sacred temples.
+- Pilgrimage to sacred temples.

 - Celebration of festivals dedicated to him and his avatars.